nick88msn/manjaro-rice/README.md

 My personal script to customize a fresh Manjaro i3 installation to a working laptop on my Dell XPS 9560 (4k display).

-## 1. Se the right dpi for your monitor
+## 1. Set the right dpi for your monitor

 Change the first row of the .Xresources file from 95 to 125-150 for HiDPI displays.